 The causes of primary ACC are unknown.
 However, ACC can also be a secondary cancer.
 A secondary cancer is what happens when another form of cancer spreads to the adrenal glands.

 Scientists have identified a number of risk factors for ACC.
 You may be at higher risk if you:

 - are female

 - are between the ages of 40 and 50

-- have a hereditary disease that affect the adrenal glands
+- have a hereditary disease that affects the adrenal glands

-- have another form cancer that is aggressive
+- have another form of cancer that is aggressive

-ACC is a rare cancer.
-Just because you have one or more risk factors does not mean you will get ACC.
+Children under age 5 are also at higher risk for this condition.
+Keep in mind, ACC is a rare cancer.
+Just because you have one or more risk factors does not mean that you will get ACC.

-The symptoms of a functioning tumor depend on what hormones it is producing.
+The symptoms of a functioning tumor depend on which hormones it is producing.